 It can be very beneficial to host events and activities that are fun and not necessarily business related.
 It allows people to get to know each other better.

-In 2004, a new CEO took over who was the catalyst for all of these initiatives.
+In 2004, a new CEO took over who was the catalyst for these initiatives.
 In 2015, our current CEO took control of the organization and just wanted to support what we were already doing.
 So, for the most part, it hasn't been difficult to get leadership buy-in.

 But I will say that leadership first opposed us using Kudos, just because they thought we were fine doing everything by hand.
 We were eventually able to convince them to give the software a try by highlighting the announcement feature in Kudos, which allows us to get important information to each of our employees in a timely manner.

 Kudos has been a tremendous tool for us!
 It's so easy to use and it's a lot of fun watching our staff tag each other, make jokes, wish each other happy birthday, and recognize their colleagues in a public forum for exceptional work.

 Tip: An employee engagement tool like Kudos can help you create a winning company culture that your staff is excited to be a part of.

 The questions on our employee surveys speak to both engagement and satisfaction.
 For example, we ask questions like:

 We always ask our employees to be completely honest in the surveys because that's the only way that we can improve our organization.

 Tip: Survey your employees on a regular basis and empower them to answer your questions as honestly as possible.
 Then use their feedback to improve.

 First, listen to the people doing the work.
 If you're in a management position, you need to be open to hearing their voices and acting on their input.
 Clear communication is the foundation of employee engagement and satisfaction.